Jperez-94/brainstorming/README.md

 # Brain Storming

-Feel yourself welcolme to this collection of proyects proposed and develop by this group of work.
+Feel yourself welcome to this collection of proyects proposed and develop by this group of work.

 ---